V-Sekai/many_bone_ik/docs/open_problems.md

 3. for axial angle: intersect with xz plane, take arcosine of dot product with the z axis

 Mirror button for kusudama cones.

+Make changing the skeleton not lose the set parameters.
+Don't rebuild the skeleton from scratch.
+Reuse the the parameters already set.

+Leave stabilizing pass counts off when developing.
+Add a ui for it.